 Our in-house counsellor program means that women who stay at the shelter have access to professional guidance, for free, in the safe environment of the shelter.
 Our in-house counsellors visit the transition house for appointments with in-house clients.

 We have also opened this program up to the wider community of Revelstoke as we recognise that addressing mental health in general is a preventative measure to abuse.
 Anyone in the community, of any gender, can access this program and we offer ten free sessions.

-We are also pleased to offer the counselling services of two counselling practicum students, Marina Rachinski and Melyssa Hudson.
-Marina offers art therapy and Melyssa offers counselling.
+We are pleased to offer the counselling services of three counselling practicum students, Marina Rachinski, Melyssa Hudson and Phoebe Toop.
+Marina offers art therapy and Melyssa and Phoebe offer counselling.